connect-our-kids/mobile-app/README.md

 # Connect Our Kids - Mobile App

+## Mission Statement

+> Our mission is to empower social workers with free modern technology to find permanent loving homes for foster kids.

+Social workers who are not familiar with Connect Our Kids will learn about us through their personal connections, social media, emails, and training programs.
+The social worker will use their browser on their desktop or the mobile phone to learn more at [connectourkids.org](https://connectourkids.org).
+That user will then click a “download mobile app” button that will drive them to the app store.

+Once they’ve downloaded the app, they will have basic access to each of the sections of the app (but not full access).
+At that point, they will be prompted to login or signup.
+Once authenticated, they’ll have full access to the People Search features.

+In the future, the registered user will have access to full features of Family Connections and Best Practices in the mobile app.

 ## Project Overview

 You can find the project repo at [Connect Our Kids RN Repo](https://github.com/connect-our-kids/mobile-app).